 One in three children in low- and middle-income countries suffers from chronic undernutrition.
 Without a sustainable source of income at a sufficient level, young children and their families do not have access to nutritious food, clean water or health care.
 And the deadly effects of undernutrition cannot be underestimated:

-45% of all child deaths worldwide are from causes related to undernutrition, or 3.1 million children a year.
+45% of all child deaths worldwide are from causes related to undernutrition (World Health Organization, 2018).

 Global Poverty Facts